 Nothing to see here

-The CDT designation demonstrates a significant mastery of the knowledge and applied skills needed in dental technology.
-It illustrates a technician's commitment to the field of dental technology and demonstrates their knowledge in all six specialty areas.
-Individuals who obtain the CDT designation have demonstrated a competency not all of their peers will achieve, says Voss.
+The CDT designation demonstrates a mastery of the knowledge and applied skills in dental laboratory technology.
+Individuals who obtain the CDT designation have demonstrated a commitment to dental laboratory technology and proficiency not all of their peers will achieve.